germs-lab/softwarecarpentry/day1.shell/Readme.md

     man ls

 This will open the manual page for `ls`.
-Use the space key to go forward and b to go backwards.
+Use the space key to go forward and b to go backwards, j and k will move you one line up and down, respectively.
 When you are done reading, just hit `q` to exit.

 Programs that are run from the shell can get extremely complicated.
 To